thomashartm/promptbuilder/README.md

 **Prompt Builder** is a Firefox browser extension that helps users craft, customize, and manage prompts for LLMs like ChatGPT, Claude, or Gemini — faster and smarter.

+## Why?
+Because building prompts is quite a repetitive process and often times I am basically solving similar problems.
+And from time to time, some of my prompts are just worth to be reused later on.
+As I am using multiple different LLMs, the LLM's history does not help me here either.

+That's where prompt builder comes in.

 ## ✨ Features

 - 🛠 **Simple Prompt-building UI** with structured inputs